Darnor/exsolnet/README.md

 # Development
 Run the app with `sbt run`

-Run tests with `sbt test`
+Run tests with `sbt test` (this will also insert some test data into the database)

-* For the selenium tests to work you might need to downgrade your firefox (The newest version sometimes does not work with selenium)
+* For the selenium tests to work you might need to downgrade your firefox (Selenium sometimes fails to communicate with newer verions of firefox)

+Alternatively you can use IntelliJ IDEA Ultimate play integration to run it from IDE.

 # Deployment
 Build the app with `sbt dist` and unpack the resulting ./target/universal/exsolnet-xxx.zip on your server.
+EPJ: Hab ich schon laufen gelassen

 Run it with